What Makes a Nation? – Summer 2024

 About the Conference

-This conference will provide opportunities to engage questions of nation, national identity, nationhood and nationalism in the modern world from a variety of social studies and cultural perspectives, as well as to look back in history to consider how the understanding of community and nationhood has changed.
-Questions about the limits of nationhood raised by issues of Human Rights and Globalization will also be in play.
+The conference provides opportunities to explore questions of nation, national identity, nationhood, and nationalism in the modern world from various social studies and cultural perspectives.
+It also examines historical changes in the understanding of community and nationhood, as well as the impact of Human Rights and Globalization on the limits of nationhood.

 Keynote Speaker